 Surface finish

 Fine surface finishes require special processes, more time, and of course, extra work.
-If you absolutely need/want a finish finer than 125 RA, we are happy to provide it with an appropriate increase in price.
+Our finishes are generally 64 Ra or better but if the print says 250 finish, then there may be a spot on the part which is rougher than other spots.
+If you absolutely need/want a specific finish, we are happy to provide it with an appropriate increase in price.

 Tight tolerances